 (Subsection 1(6) of the OBCA)

-UPON the application of Mobile Climate Control Industries Inc. (the Filer) to the Ontario Securities Commission (the Commission) for an order pursuant to subsection 1(6) of the OBCA that the Filer be deemed to have ceased to be offering its securities to the public;
+UPON the application of Leitch Technology Corporation (the "Applicant") to the Ontario Securities Commission (the "Commission") for an order pursuant to subsection 1(6) of the OBCA to be deemed to have ceased to be offering its securities to the public;

-AND UPON the Filer having represented to the Commission that:
+AND UPON the Applicant representing to the Commission as follows:

-2. The Filer is an "offering corporation" as defined in the OBCA.
+3. The Applicant is an "offering corporation" as defined in the OBCA;

-7. No securities of the Filer are traded on a marketplace as defined in National Instrument 21-101 Marketplace Operation.
+7. No securities of the Applicant are traded on a marketplace as defined in National Instrument 21-101 Marketplace Operation;

-8. The Filer does not intend to seek public financing by way of an offering of its securities.
+8. The Applicant has no plans to seek public financing by offering its securities in Canada;

 AND UPON the Commission being satisfied that to do so would not be prejudicial to the public interest;

-IT IS ORDERED, pursuant to subsection 1(6) of the OBCA, that the Filer is deemed to have ceased to be offering its securities to the public for the purposes of the OBCA.
+IT IS HEREBY ORDERED by the Commission pursuant to subsection 1(6) of the OBCA that the Applicant be deemed to have ceased to be offering its securities to the public for the purposes of the OBCA.